At an Airbnb? You might be on camera, whether you like it or not

 Cameras have been found in fake smoke detectors over a bed.
 In another case, an Airbnb guest allegedly placed a camera inside his host’s bathroom disguised as a cellphone charger.
 In New Zealand, a bridal party said it found a camera hidden in a lightbulb.

-An NBC News review of Airbnb listings in San Francisco for security cameras found them disclosed, as required by the company, in less than 1 percent of listings.
+An NBC News review of Airbnb listings in San Francisco found disclosed security cameras in less than 1 percent of rentals.

 “There have been more than 400 million guest arrivals in Airbnb listings to date and negative incidents are incredibly rare," Airbnb spokesman Charlie Urbancic told NBC News.
 "We have strict policies regarding the proper disclosure of security cameras and take reports of any violations extremely seriously.
 The safety and privacy of our community is our priority.”